-Overall, the topic mapping results suggest that prior regional biases in case study coverage are compounded by an uneven distribution of topics: given the already limited extent of research on African cities, topics are spread thin.
+Overall, the topic mapping results suggest that prior regional biases in case study coverage are compounded by an uneven distribution of topics: given the already limited extent of research on African cities, individual topics are poorly developed.
 Only a handful of urban cases in Africa can be found on issues that will likely have great importance in several decades, such as urban form and transportation.
-In contrast, some mega-cities already have well-developed literatures across a spread of topics.
+In contrast, some mega-cities already have well-developed literatures across a wide range of topics.
 Together this suggests priorities for further primary research, as well as a substantial scope for consolidating and learning from the current evidence.

 Three ways to learn from case study evidence

-Mapping out the literature provides a starting point for in-depth synthesis.
+Mapping the literature provides a starting point for in-depth synthesis.
 Here we consider the various ways to best make use of the growing body of case studies: as individual studies, in comparative settings, and within reviews and assessments.
 Our review is guided by two questions: what are the different opportunities for generalisation in each approach?
 And how are cases actually used by urban stakeholders, researchers and policy makers?

 Individual cases

 Case studies attract their fair share of epistemological debates.
-Some quantitatively oriented scientists tend to dismiss case studies due to their perceived deficiencies in generalisability, relative to quantitative methods such as regression analysis 14.
+Some quantitatively oriented scientists tend to dismiss them, due to perceived deficiencies in generalisability relative to quantitative methods such as regression analysis 14.
 Because an individual case study speaks only to the context at hand, it seemingly cannot inform contexts elsewhere.
 Case study proponents, on the other hand, emphasize the importance of careful case selection to support generalisability, as well as the intrinsic value of conducting cases for learning 14–16.

 An example of careful case selection is the critical case.
 Here researchers aim to demonstrate that if X is possible (or impossible) in the critical case, it is also so in all cases.
 For instance, to demonstrate the technical feasibility of strongly reducing energy demand for space heating, the critical case would be an extremely cold urban climate, rather than a mild one 17.
 An alternative strategy is to identify cases on the merit of influence – i.e. they simply matter for the wider system under study 14.
 Investigating the consumption-based emissions of mega cities might be easily justified in this manner, on the grounds of their influence on the global carbon budget 18,19.
 Paradigm, deviant and random cases are other potential choices to support claims of generalisability 15.

 But when it comes to selecting case study locations, practical concerns matter too.
 We cannot ascertain the motivations behind the case selections documented in this article, but their strong geographic and topic biases do suggest certain practical limitations.
-The dominance of North American and European universities in scientific publishing, as well as institutional funding biases, limited scientific capacities in the global South, and everyday travel limitations are all possible factors that confound the selection of cases on strong theoretical merit.
+The dominance of North American and European universities in scientific publishing, as well as institutional funding biases, limited scientific capacities in the global South, and everyday travel limitations are all possible factors that confound the ideal selection of cases.